HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ## Lighthouse insights

 [Lighthouse](https://github.com/GoogleChrome/lighthouse) provides automated auditing, performance metrics, and best practices for the web and has been instrumental in shaping web’s performance.
-The score we gathered over 6811475 pages, has given us great insights on a few important touch points for the month of September 2020.
+We looked at the PWA category audits gathered for over 6,811,475 pages and this has given us great insights on a few important touch points.

 <figure>
   <table>